Ranjith-singh/HealthSphere/readme.txt

     remove the exposed patientService port

 authService:
+    login :
         controller:
             create a authenticate method in the controller at /login route
         service:
             get the user details from the LoginRequestDto's email get passwordEncoder:
                 use SecurityFilterChain method which intern uses HttpSecurity arg to: permit all requests using authorizeHttpRequests method
                     crsf method for cross file resource sharing And then build the HttpSecurity
                 compare the passwords using the passwordEncoder method from SecurityConfig which intern uses bcrypt passwordEncoder if password matches create a jwtToken form User model and jwtSecret using Base64.getDecoder.decode method to get byte array from the String using UTF-8 encoding then the byte array is converted to Key type using the hmacShaKeyFor method then the key is used for signing of the token created using JWTS framework note :
                 keep the return type as Optional<String> because : match password return password
                     unmatched password return null
+    validate:
+        send a header called Authorization with BearerToken as value check if the token is null or without Bearer prefix pass only the token to the auth Service to check and return boolean value use jwtUtils class to verify the token use JWTS.parser.verifywith((Secretkey) secretkey) method to verify token and parseSignedClaims() to verify signature of the token